 Comprehensive breast cancer care in Wichita

-At Wesley Healthcare, we understand a breast cancer diagnosis can be overwhelming and frightening.
-Our cancer care team in Wichita, Kansas provides compassionate care, and we offer the most innovative, cutting-edge breast cancer treatments in the region to help you return to good health.
+At Sarah Cannon Cancer Institute at Wesley Healthcare, we understand a breast cancer diagnosis can be overwhelming and frightening.
+Our cancer care team in Wichita, Kansas provides compassionate care, and we offer some of the region's most innovative, cutting–edge breast cancer treatments to help you return to good health.

 For more information about breast cancer care at Wesley Healthcare, please call (316) 962-6100.

 Early detection and early treatment of breast cancer are the most powerful tools in fighting the disease.
 Mammography is an effective screening tool to identify breast cancer in women, and Wesley offers both screening mammograms and diagnostic mammograms.

 A lumpectomy is often included in the treatment plan for patients with early-stage breast cancer.
 This surgical procedure allows the surgeon to remove the cancerous tumor while conserving as much healthy breast tissue as possible.
 A lumpectomy is performed in conjunction with a course of radiation to ensure that all cancerous cells are destroyed.

 Typically, an aggressive schedule of radiation treatments is scheduled after the lumpectomy.
 Treatments are usually given every weekday for six to seven weeks.
 The side effects may include excessive fatigue and a skin burn similar to a significant sunburn.

 However, Wesley’s brachytherapy radiation therapy technology offers patients the possibility of intraoperative radiation therapy (IORT).
 IORT is a highly advanced system that delivers the entire course of radiation therapy in the operating room during the lumpectomy surgery.

 "The fact that my treatment was done before I even woke up is beyond words."